 “A Harvard University study indicated that 25 percent of people with eating disorders are male,” explains Melainie Rogers, Founder and Executive Director of Balance Eating Disorder Treatment Center in New York.
 “Another study has discovered that men engage in eating disorder behaviors, including binge eating, purging, laxative abuse, and fasting, nearly as often as women.”

-The issue of boys and body image has received attention recently, thanks in part to athletes like former Seattle Mariners baseball player Mike Marjarma.
-Marjarma publicly shared his struggles with an eating disorder and talked about how his disorder developed in part from his desire to achieve the perfect male body he saw in the media.
+The issue of boys and body image has received attention, thanks in part to athletes like former Seattle Mariners baseball player Mike Marjarma.
+Marjarma publicly shared his struggles with an eating disorder and talked about how his disorder developed in part from male body image issues, namely his desire to achieve the perfect body he saw in the media.
 Marjarma’s struggle to achieve that physical ideal led to severe food restriction and purging and ultimately to in-patient treatment.

 Research has found that exposure to unrealistic body imagery on social media can lead to dissatisfaction for both genders.